miahj1/miahj1.github.io/_posts/2023-05-31-scraping-seasonal-anime.md

-# Scarping Seasonal Anime Data from MyAnimeList
+# Scraping Seasonal Anime Data from MyAnimeList

 Anime is released every season i.e. Spring, Winter, Fall, and Summer.
 The seasons spring and fall showcase huge swaths of multifarious releases unlike winter and summer which have very meager offerings.
 My goals for this project is to visualize the data after scraping every release for each season for the year of 2022.
 Let's assume MAL doesn't have an API--at the time of this project I didn't know.